Mayan themes for education

 Cacao

-Cacao is wild in may parts of the Amazon plus parts of Colombia, Ecuador, and Peru.
-But there the people eat the soft white tasty pulp: in Honduras multi-thousand years ago the local people were drinking chocolate-like concoctions made from the seeds.
+Cacao is wild in many parts of the Amazon plus parts of Colombia, Ecuador, and Peru.
+In these areas it is common for people to eat the soft white tasty pulp.
+But in Honduras many thousands of years ago the local people were drinking chocolate-like concoctions made from the seeds.
 So were the Olmec, Maya, and the infamous Aztec emperor.
-The cocoa you buy today is from seeds grown in Africa but the origin is Soconusco in Chiapas, adjacent Costa Sur in Guatemala, adjacent El Salvador and Honduras on the Caribbean Sea side.
-Since most people around the world eat or drink chocolate it helps all of us learn the origins of the trees by writing an educational book for children.
+The cocoa you may buy today is from seeds grown in Africa but their origin is Soconusco in Chiapas, adjacent Costa Sur in Guatemala, adjacent El Salvador and Honduras on the Caribbean Sea.
+Since chocolate is such a globally popular food, it is important to create educational materials for kids to understand the origins of this special food.

 Sophie Coe is known for her book on all the foods of the Aztecs, Maya, and Incas.
 James (Jim) O’Kon has recently produced a book on native plants of the Maya which are eaten around the world.
 Both books are worth buying.